Former Pope Benedict XVI dies aged 95 after battle with illness

 A statement from Vatican spokesman Matteo Bruni said: “With pain I inform that Pope Emeritus Benedict XVI died today at 9:34 in the Mater Ecclesia Monastery in the Vatican.
 Further information will be released as soon as possible.”

 In a revolutionary act, Benedict became the first pope in some 600 years to resign in 2013.
-He had been living in the Vatican since then and continued to wear the white dress of papacy even without the position.
+A conservative defender of Catholic tradition, Benedict had been living in the Vatican since then and continued to wear the white dress of papacy.

-Benedict’s health has been deteriorating over recent days but the Vatican said on Friday that he was well enough to participate in a Mass in his room.
+Benedict’s health had been deteriorating over recent days but the Vatican said on Friday that he was well enough to participate in a Mass in his room.

 On Wednesday, Pope Francis revealed that his predecessor was “very ill” and went to see him in his home in the Vatican Gardens.